ncsu-landscape-dynamics/futures-model-intro-notebook/README.md

 Binder, but the notebook can be used anywhere once the dependencies are met.

-## GRASS GIS Version
+## GRASS Version

-This repository is compiling GRASS GIS when a Binder image is renewed.
+This repository is compiling GRASS when a Binder image is renewed.
 The reason for compiling it is that packages from PPA don't allow compilation of using g.extension due to missing files from documentation.
 The version used is the latest release obtained from Git.